arun98aol/optimizing-staff-scheduling/README.md

 # Staff Scheduling Optimization for Papa John's Iowa City

 ## Project Overview
-This repository contains the code, report, and presentation for our project on optimizing staff scheduling based on data from Iowa City Papa John's.
-The aim of this project is to develop an integer linear programming (ILP) model to automate and improve the efficiency of the staff scheduling process, which is currently handled manually.
+This repository includes the code, report, and presentation for optimizing staff scheduling at Iowa City Papa John's.
+The project employs an integer linear programming (ILP) model to automate and enhance the efficiency of the existing manual scheduling process.
+Minimalistic data visualization is utilized to clearly present the results and insights.

 ![Slide Cover](slide.png)